GayathriNarayana19/pmuv3_plugin/README.md

         ar rcs pmuv3_plugin.a pmuv3_plugin.o

 How libperf.a and libapi.a were compiled?
+Recommendation: Please compile and replace it with your compiled liperf.a and libapi.a as it is platform dependent.

 STEP 1: Clone this linux source repository.